csbridge/turkey-21-website/templates/en/resources/submission-sl.md

 ## 2. Helping a student in Office Hours

-Sometimes you can help the student just by looking at the code on Edstem.
+Sometimes you can help the student just by looking at the code via screenshare.
 Other times, you will need to download and run the code on your own machine.
 Here are two ways to do so.

 Note that while you can open up a Terminal in Ed, the Ed workspace does not support Karel or Graphics, both of which require tkinter (Python graphics library) support.
 You will need to run these types of programs in PyCharm.